Thursday, January 01, 2009

 For today, I leave you with an excerpt from a very thoughtful article written by family law lawyer © 2005 Karen Selick which is published here on her website and previously in the February 2005 edition of Canadian Lawyer under the title: the Politics of Child Support.
 She calls this iteration “Demonizing Deadbeat Dads”:

-…The statistics that might really have been useful were missing: for instance, whether case loads and compliance have been affected by the major policy changes of May, 1997—i.e., the introduction of the child support guidelines and the abolition of tax deductions for support payments.
+are nebulous.…The statistics that might really have been useful were missing: for instance, whether case loads and compliance have been affected by the major policy changes of May, 1997—i.e., the introduction of the child support guidelines and the abolition of tax deductions for support payments.
 As a family law practitioner, I believe these changes greatly increased the net cost for most payers.
 Is this more onerous burden reflected in higher default rates?

 …Has anyone in the Ontario government actually looked into the factors that are known to correlate to good payment history?
 Two of the most portant seem to be the parent’s ability to have some input into his children’s upbringing and his right to maintain regular contact with them.